 - The Bitter End Resort.
 Kind of dated, cute shops, good if you’re looking for some fun water sports.
 (Can get there by land taxi or boat)

 - Rock Cafe– italian restaurant.
-Cute place, piano bar inside, we ate outside among boudlers (thus the name).
-Food was ok, atmosphere was pretty cool!
+Cute place, piano bar inside, we ate outside among boulders (thus the name).
+Food was just ok, but the atmosphere was pretty cool!

 - We did two boat days with our favorite boat captain, Dana Paradise on the Take it Easy 2.
 We sailed all over the BVIs, stopping to snorkle at The Caves, The Indians and several other hot spots.
 We hit up Norman Island to eat at Pirate’s Bight, Saba Rock, and Soggy Dollar on Jost Van Dyke.
 Boat days are kind of our favorite…and not just because of the rum punch! 😉